 Pre-Worksheet Discussion:

-You will want to work through one of the stations with the students (soliciting their feedback and following their lead of course).
+You will want to work through one of the stations with the students (eliciting their feedback and following their lead of course).
 When using the Energy Flow diagram to show arrows in or out, allow students to describe this transfer using any action verb they think is appropriate, encouraging them to use the –ing ending for their verbs (to emphasize the action of the energy transfer).
 The common terms we use for energy transfer will be developed after we whiteboard the results.

 Worksheet 5:

 Worksheet introduces the use of energy bar charts, using the activities from the Activity 1 Observation Stations.
 As students work on analyzing the remaining stations, encourage them to regularly use their observations from the Activity 1 Observation Stations to help them construct their Bar Charts and Energy Flow Diagrams.
+The inclusion of State Diagrams provide a bridging representation between Energy Pies and Energy Bar Charts.

 Reminder, don’t expect perfect answers, work to promote discussion and consensus.
 Continue working on your skills of asking probing questions of students, and deeply listening to their responses.
 This will continue to help you understand their thinking and guide the discussion with further questions.